trkin/web-tips/README.md

 # Working with web-tips

-Use README.md as the only starting point (do not assume user has installed anything like ruby, docker).
+Here you can find a list of other demo projects that you can use as starting point.

-# Motivation
+## Motivation

 Use as your own tips repository.
 For example you have some script that you just created to solve problem in projectA.
 Let's say tomorrow you need to solve similar problem in projectB and day after that in projectC.
 You have to remember where is the latest version that I created.
-Solution is to push to your own repo, for example `github.com/username/repo-name/my_script.rb` and than use a comment in a projectA, projectB and projectC
+Solution is to push to your own repo, for example `github.com/username/repo-name/my_script.rb` and put that as a comment in a projectA, projectB and projectC
 ```
 # github.com/username/repo-name/my_script.rb